-Alternatively, defense attorneys often introduce character witnesses during the sentencing phase to attest to defendants' positive traits and deeds.
-For example, convicted murderer Stanley "Tookie" Williams was executed for multiple gang-related murders in the Los Angeles area in 2005.
-But many organizations (along with his defense team) argued that his life should be spared because of the positive work he did while incarcerated promoting non-violence and alternatives to street gangs.
+For example, consider convicted murderer Stanley "Tookie" Williams.
+Williams was responsible for multiple gang-related murders in the Los Angeles area.
+But before his execution in 2005, his defense team asked the courts to spare his life because of the positive work he did while incarcerated, promoting nonviolence and alternatives to street gangs.

 Character vs. Habit

-Habit, on the other hand, can be used as evidence in certain circumstances.
-A habit is a behavior that's specific, regular, and consistently repeated.
-It doesn't describe a personality or character trait of the person, but something he or she does habitually, or regularly.
-Therefore, someone's habits or tendencies may be considered directly relevant to the case, especially in stalking cases where the criminal act is defined by a pattern of behavior.
+Habit is often confused with character, but it's admissible as evidence in certain circumstances.
+A habit is a specific, regular, and consistently repeated behavior.
+It doesn't describe a personality or character trait of the person, but something they do habitually or regularly.
+So, someone's habits or tendencies are sometimes relevant to a case.

-For instance, if the defendant visited a certain coffee shop every morning for years, that fact could be used as evidence that he was probably at the coffee shop on the morning it was robbed.
-Occasionally, some character traits can be linked with a habit, so the distinction between the two can be hard to make at times.
+Suppose the defendant visited a specific coffee shop every morning for years.
+That fact is more likely than not evidence that he was probably at the coffee shop on the morning of a particular robbery.
+Occasionally, some character traits align with a habit, so the distinction between the two can sometimes be hard to make.

 Character Evidence in Civil Suits

-In civil suits, similar to criminal cases, evidence that a person has a certain character trait generally can't be used to prove that the person acted in conformity with that character trait on a particular occasion.
-Character evidence may be proved where it's an integral issue in a dispute, as in defamation cases, or where a party puts character in issue.
+In civil suits, evidence that a person has a certain character trait is inadmissible to prove someone acted that way on a particular occasion.
+But, character evidence is admissible where it's an integral issue in a dispute, as in defamation cases, or where a party puts character at issue.